Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Introduction

-In this work, we investigate the use of Thompson sampling for solving GP-bandit problems with unknown priors and we propose two algorithms.
+Motivated by the excessive exploration of double optimism, alongside the flawed theoretical guarantees of existing Thompson sampling approaches, we investigate two distinct TS-based algorithms for GP-bandits with unknown priors.
 The first algorithm, Prior-Elimination GP-TS (PE-GP-TS), is an extension of PE-GP-UCB that replaces the doubly optimistic selection rule with posterior sampling and one less layer of optimism.
-We analyze the regret of PE-GP-TS.
-For the terms we can bound, we obtain a regret bound for PE-GP-TS of order $\O(\sqrt{T \log T |P|\hat{\gamma}_T})$ where $T$ is the horizon, $|P|$ is the number of priors and $\hat{\gamma}_T$ is the worst-case maximum information gain, which matches that of PE-GP-UCB.
-The second algorithm, HyperPrior GP-TS (HP-GP-TS), uses bi-level posterior sampling to efficiently explore the priors and arms.
-An UCB-based analysis of HP-GP-TS yields a regret bound of order $\O(\sqrt{T \log T \bar{\gamma}_T})$ (where $\bar{\gamma}_T$ is the average maximum information gain) plus a term that corresponds to the cost of learning the optimal prior.
-An information-theoretic analysis yields a regret bound of order $\O(\sqrt{T|\Xc| \log |\Xc|})$ where $|\Xc|$ is the number of arms.
+We analyze the regret of PE-GP-TS and obtain a regret bound of order $\O(\sqrt{T |P|\hat{\gamma}_T \log T})$ (which matches that of PE-GP-UCB) plus a term (left unbounded) depending on the uncertainty of the optimal arm under the correct prior.
+Here, $T$ is the horizon, $|P|$ is the number of priors and $\hat{\gamma}_T$ is the worst-case maximum information gain.
+The second algorithm we study is EGP-TS, which we refer to as HyperPrior GP-TS (HP-GP-TS) to emphasize its use of a hyperprior, and it removes both levels of optimism.
+Our analysis of HP-GP-TS addresses the issues in the previous work and yields a regret bound of order $\O(\sqrt{T \bar{\gamma}_T(P_1) \log T})$ where $\bar{\gamma}_T(P_1)$ is a sum of maximum information gains with cardinality equal to the horizon $T$ times the hyperprior probability $P_1(\cdot)$ s.t. $\bar{\gamma}_T(P_1) < |P| \hat{\gamma}_T$ generally holds.

 We evaluate our methods on three sets of synthetic experiments and three experiments with real-world data.
-Across the experiments, our Thompson sampling based methods outperform PE-GP-UCB.
-Additionally, we find that the regret of HP-GP-TS does not increase with $|P|$ in our experiments.
+Across the experiments, the Thompson sampling based methods outperform PE-GP-UCB.
+Additionally, we find that the regret of HP-GP-TS does not increase with $|P|$ in our scaling experiments.
 Finally, we analyze the priors selected by the algorithms and observe that HP-GP-TS selects the correct prior more often than the other algorithms.